-BUFFALO, N.Y. — After the Buffalo Bills victory over the Indianapolis Colts last weekend on a mostly sunny and pleasant winter day, it seems fitting that the forecast for the following weekend will be just the opposite.
-Especially since this AFC Divisional Round will be played at night during primetime on Saturday Night Football on Channel 2.
+After the Buffalo Bills victory over the Indianapolis Colts last weekend on a mostly sunny and pleasant winter day, it seems fitting that the forecast for the following weekend will be just the opposite.
+This AFC Divisional Round will be played at night during primetime on Saturday Night Football on Channel 2.

-The chance for game time snow is still there, with snow showers possible throughout the game.
-Expect temperatures near freezing under a mostly cloudy sky.
-It will be getting breezy too with westerly wind gusts of 20 to 30 mph.
+Temperatures near freezing under a mostly cloudy sky.
+It will be getting breezy too with westerly wind gusts of 20 to 30 mph which will allow for a wind chills in the low 20s.
 Any fans attending Saturday night's game will want to dress warmly with several layers and bring a backup pair of hats and/or gloves in case they get wet from snow.

 Of course, weather conditions are known to be the third player in these open-stadium NFL games.
 In a recent interview Tuesday with ESPN's Adam Schefter, Raven's quarterback Lamar Jackson revealed he has never played in a snow game during his NFL career.
 The last time he played in the snow was in college.

 You hear that BillsMafia?
 Keep up to date with the latest forecast from Storm Team 2 as we head into the weekend.